kings-organic/raymondenormandd/backup/notes.md

 Do what you love and the money will follow.
 Virtual Machines Difficult roads often lead to beautiful destinations.
 GraphQL Logging Docker DNS Routing Data Science Database Indexing IoT Sharding Replica Set Artificial Intelligence
 Firewalls Data Pipeline Quantum Computing Predictive Analytics NLP Event Sourcing WebSockets Load Testing Pull Request Artificial Intelligence
 Code Review Algorithm Zero Downtime Deployment Act as if what you do makes a difference.
 It does.
 Framework Dream big and dare to fail.
 Microservices Latency Optimization RabbitMQ
+Success doesn’t just find you.
+You have to go out and get it.
+JWT Multi-threading Simplicity is the ultimate sophistication.
+Data Pipeline React Parallel Processing